 All documents should be submitted as a single pdf.

-Two academic references must be received by the deadline for the application to be eligible.
+Two academic references must be received for the application to be eligible.
 Candidates are responsible for instructing referees to submit their references to firstname.lastname@example.org using the subject line 'RT Scholarship 1718 – [name of applicant]'.

 * for certain projects, applicants will be required to submit additional documentation.
 Please refer to the individual project outlines attached to the projects above.